WATER STEWARDSHIP

 Permian Water Recycling Successes (since 2017)

-In addition to the positive community impact through water conservation, the hydroelectricity-powered facilities have reduced emissions and noise.
-Additionally, recycled water is transported via pipelines, eliminating nearly 170,000 water hauling truck trips since the hubs started operations.
+In addition to the positive community impact through water conservation, the hydroelectricity-powered water hubs have also allowed us to reduce emissions and noise compared to other fossil fuel-powered alternatives.
+Our reliable pipeline infrastructure used for transporting water has eliminated nearly 235,000 water hauling truck trips since the hubs started operations.

 Protecting Groundwater